whyisthisbroken/atmospheric-weather-card-backup/README.md

 | **`weather_entity`** | `string` | — | **Required.** Your weather integration entity (e.g., `weather.your_weather_entity`).
 This drives the background animation and the forecast data. |
 | **`sun_entity`** | `string` | — | **Required.** Tracks the sun to switch between day and night.
 Without it, the card stays in permanent day. |

-> [!IMPORTANT]
+> [!TIP]
-> When you add the card it comes with a small default layout already set up: the temperature, a UV ring, and today's high and low.
+> When you add the card it comes with a small default layout already set up.
 Everything on top of the background is built from [buttons](#buttons), so you can change, remove, or add to that starting point until the card shows exactly what you want.

 <br>

 ## Examples

 The card is flexible, so these are starting points rather than fixed designs.
-You can change anything, mix elements, and combine the card with other Home Assistant cards.
-To get the exact look from the screenshots, add the [font](#font-family) and the [weather icons](#weather-icons) using the guides.
+You can change anything, mix elements, add images and even combine the card with other Home Assistant cards.
+To get the exact look from the screenshots, add the [font](#font-family) using the guide.

 <br>